WINQ (AM)

-WINQ (1490 kHz; "WINK Country") is an AM radio station licensed to serve Brattleboro, Vermont.
-The station is owned by Saga Communications and licensed to Saga Communications of New England, LLC; it operates as part of its Monadnock Broadcasting Group.
-WINQ simulcasts the country music programming of WINQ-FM, a sister station in Keene, New Hampshire.
+WINQ (1490 kHz; "WINK Country") was an AM radio station in Brattleboro, Vermont, United States.
+The station was owned by Saga Communications and licensed to Saga Communications of New England, LLC; it operated as part of its Monadnock Broadcasting Group.
+WINQ last operated as a simulcast of the country music programming of WINQ-FM, a sister station in Keene, New Hampshire.

 History

-The station had previously been assigned the WKVT call letters by the Federal Communications Commission.
+The station had previously been assigned the WKVT call letters by the Federal Communications Commission (FCC).